Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable11.md

 # Deliverable 11
 For Deliverable 11, you will be taking your power supply from the previous deliverables and translating it to a PCB.
-In addition to that you will be creating a Bode Plot using your Multifilter Design in prepration for **Deliverable 12**
+In addition to that you will be creating a Bode Plot using your Multifilter Design in prepration for **Deliverable 12** This deliverable may not seem like alot but be reminded your Final Checkpoint is right around the corner!

 ## PCB Design(D)
 For this deliverable, your team will be required to provide a PCB design based on your circuit using EAGLE, Altium, or any PCB software you prefer.